lonetwin/supycache/README.md

 The _secret_ of supycache is quite simple -- it calls `.format()` on the `cache_key/expire_key` with the passed `args` and `kwargs` to build the actual key.
 Additionaly the `backend` interface is abstarcted out neatly so that backends can be swapped out without too much hassle ...and yeah, the decorator accepts more than just `cache_key`.

-Right now though, this project has only the code and tests, no docs (or even docstrings !).
+Right now though, this project has only the code and tests, no docs (barring a couple of docstrings !).
 I'll be adding them soon.
 If interested take a look at the tests to see the typical usage and try it out.
 Feedback, bug reports and pull requests would be great !

+## Help required

+I would really appreciate any help you could offer in packaging this up for distribution via pypi.
+I've not distributed any packages before and have yet to read up on the process.

 [`memcached`]: http://memcached.org/
 [`redis`]: http://redis.io/